wookdev/munged-org/rofl/avoid-draft.md

 3. Physical for Real (Mono on Mono or "Hello, kiss me... what's your name?")

  Going without sleep has no effect on you?
-You've got the allnighter's tolerance?
+You've got the all-nighter's tolerance?
 You're going to need to catch something.
 Virulent.
 This can definitely involve some interesting social interactions.